A breathtaking view of the Grand Canyon illuminated by the morning light with a cloudy sky

 Best road trip route from San Diego to Grand Canyon

-The "best" route from San Diego to Grand Canyon depends on whether you want to go sightseeing along the way or are just in it for the Canyon itself.
+The "best" route from San Diego to the Grand Canyon depends on whether you want to go sightseeing along the way or are just in it for the Canyon itself.

 You're in for a desert drive either way heading across the Sonoran or the Mojave desert, but if you're not in a rush, the Sonoran southern (longer) route is better by just about any metric.